Plan your visit

 There’s so many adventures waiting to be had, and every path will offer up a little magic…that’s why many visitors go their own way, with something suitable for all ages, abilities and interests, from fungi to fauna.

-You could learn more about the the work we’re doing to manage and sustain the forest, the site’s history, or may be something about our magnificent Major Oak!
+You could learn more about the the work we’re doing to manage and sustain the forest, the site’s history, or may be something about the magnificent Major Oak!

 Caring for the forest

-We are totally commited to caring for Sherwood Forest – and hope you’ll help us to do this too during your visit.
+We are totally committed to caring for Sherwood Forest – and hope you’ll help us to do this too during your visit.

 Please respect other users at all times.
 Cyclists and horse-riders, please stay on public bridleways and take care when passing pedestrians and each other!

-The Countryside Code also has great advice about how to help protect the special landscape we have at Sherwood Forest.
+The Countryside Code also has lots of other great advice about how to help protect the special landscape we have at Sherwood Forest.

 You can walk your dog at Sherwood at any time of day.
 For out-of-hours parking, please see our Visitor Centre section.